Smoke & Mirrors: The Dark Underbelly of the Green Boom on Navajo Land

 There’s a thin line between the American Dream and a nightmare.
-For some, the promise of quick riches in the booming cannabis industry has turned that dream into a harsh, unrelenting reality.
+For some, the promise of quick riches in a booming industry has turned that dream into a harsh, unrelenting reality.
 In the sprawling landscapes of the Navajo Nation, under the broad desert sky, a grim tale unfolded—one of exploitation, deceit, and human trafficking, all under the guise of the green gold rush.

 A Deal with the Devil